Electron-x/BmpHeaderViewer/README.md

 ## Windows Bitmap (header) viewer application

 BMP Header Viewer is a small Windows application that displays the headers and metadata of Windows Bitmap files of almost all formats.
-The DIB contained in the BMP file is displayed using Windows GDI or Video for Windows.
+The DIB image contained in the BMP file is displayed using Windows GDI or Video for Windows.
 An alpha channel and limited color management are supported.
 The application supports the transfer of bitmaps via the clipboard.
 It is also possible to print a bitmap and export the ICC profile of a BMP file.

 <p>
 <picture>